China central bank says to keep reasonable credit growth, yuan stable

 BEIJING China's central bank said on Monday that it would "flexibly" use various policy tools to maintain appropriate liquidity and reasonable growth in credit and social financing.

-The People's Bank of China will keep the yuan basically stable while forging ahead with reforms to help improve its currency regime, it said in a statement summarizing the fourth-quarter monetary policy committee meeting.
+The People's Bank of China will keep the yuan CNY=CFXS basically stable while forging ahead with reforms to help improve its currency regime, it said in a statement summarising the fourth-quarter monetary policy committee meeting.

 The PBOC said it would maintain a prudent monetary policy, keeping its stance "neither too tight nor too loose".
 The prudent policy has been in place since 2011.

-"We will improve and optimize financing and credit structures, increase the proportion of direct financing and reduce financing costs," it said.
+"We will improve and optimise financing and credit structures, increase the proportion of direct financing and reduce financing costs," it said.

 The central bank said it would closely watch changes in China's economy and financial markets, as well as international capital flows.